 Wayfair – Wayfair has a ton of options at pretty reasonable prices.
 I like these from Linen Avenue but I found something less expensive.

 Overstock -Overstock had a brand that looked really good called Chicology.
 They had good reviews and the price for my size was $59.99.
 I found this same blind on Amazon for less, which is where I purchased it.

 JC Penney – Based on a lot of reading, I heard that JC Penney had a good selection.
 They do have low prices, but nothing looked that great to me.
-To give you some basis for price, my size roman shade priced out at $92 each.
+To give you some basis for the price, my size roman shade was priced at $92 each.
 I liked the Madison Park Cordless Roman Shade.

-Home Depot – I purchased these faux wood blinds for my doors in white.
+Home Depot – I purchased these faux wood blinds for my glass doors in white.
 They were easy to install and pretty inexpensive,

 How to Measure Your Window

 Inside Mount – If you are going to mount your shades/blinds inside the window you will need three measurements – depth of window sill, width, and length.
 It’s best to allow room for error for an inside mount so be sure to subtract a 1/2 inch from the total to be sure that the blind will fit.

-Here is an example of an inside mount bamboo shade.
-As on you can see from the photo, one of the disadvantages of an inside mount is that it does not block as much light.
-If you want to use this in a bedroom, just be aware that sunlight can seep around the edges.
+Here is an example of an inside-mount bamboo shade.
+As you can see from the photo, one of the disadvantages of an inside mount is that it does not block as much light.
+If you want to use this in a bedroom, just be aware that sunlight will be visible around the edges.